Last Updated on April 16, 2026 by Homegrown Florida

 If you’re growing perfect carrots, the roots need a clear path.
 I start by clearing everything off the surface.

-• No mulch
+- No mulch

-• No sticks
+- No sticks

-• No little rocks hiding in the top few inches
+- No little rocks hiding in the top few inches

 Then I loosen the soil.
 You do not need a big tiller.
 A hand fork, broad fork, hoe, or even a sturdy cultivator works.
-The goal is soft, crumbly soil at least five or six inches deep.
+The goal is soft, crumbly soil at least five or six inches deep, and preferably more.
 In raised beds, this is usually easier as long as you have not been stepping in the bed and compacting it.
-While I am there, I like to add a gentle, root friendly mix of amendments, especially in sandy Florida soil.
+If your beds are open on the bottom like mine, the roots can keep pushing down into the native sand underneath, which carrots actually love as long as they have enough nutrients above.

-• Bone meal for phosphorus
+- Bone meal for phosphorus

-• Kelp meal for potassium
+- Kelp meal for potassium

-• Chicken manure pellets or another mild organic fertilizer
+- Chicken manure pellets or another mild organic fertilizer

 Mix these into the top few inches.
 Growing perfect carrots do not need heavy feeding, and too much nitrogen can cause forked roots and a lot of leafy tops with skinny bottoms, so keep it modest.
-If you skip this step and plant into compacted soil with rocks, the carrot will do exactly what the soil tells it to do.
-It will bend, fork, and twist around every obstacle.

 Step 3: How I actually sow carrot seeds